 So, the real question here is not whether you should visit, but how long you should visit for.
 And I’d say it really depends on how much you want to do and what you’re interested in.

 If museums are your thing, you’re in the right place.
 With dozens of museums dedicated to art, culture and fashion, you’ll have enough to keep you busy for three or four days.
 Personally, I’m not a massive fan of hitting up dozens of museums in one trip; I just don’t enjoy it.
 And for this reason, I feel we could definitely have conquered Milan in one day.

 On day one, we hit the main sites (ever a tourist) such as the jaw-dropping Duomo, the Galleria Vittorio Emanuele II and the picturesque Navigli District.
 All of which should be at the top of your list.
 These kinda places are world-renowned for a reason and should not be missed!

-After a morning of walking, cafe hopping and exploring the beatiful shopping arcades, we headed to the top of the Duomo just in time to see the sun set over a golden city, with beautiful views of Milan’s skyline and the snow-capped mountains in the distance.
+After a morning of walking, cafe hopping and exploring the beautiful shopping arcades, we headed to the top of the Duomo just in time to see the sunset over a golden city, with beautiful views of Milan’s skyline and the snow-capped mountains in the distance.

 Top tip: Queues for the terrace and the cathedral can get very long later in the day, so if you plan on doing this, get there as early as you can.

 We also made sure to stop regularly to enjoy coffee, hot chocolate, gelato (it’s never too cold for gelato!!), focaccia, pizza and every other delicious Italian food you can think of.
 And in my opinion, that’s all part of the experience.